shruti-sathwara/MakeMyTrip_Automation_Java/README.md

 #Project
-1)create "MakeMyTrip" project in IDE
+1) create "MakeMyTrip" project in IDE
-2)added dependencies in POM.xml file
+2) added dependencies in POM.xml file
-3)Created TestBase and TestUtils files to add common codes 4)Created Config.java file to add project configuration 5)Created HomeScreenTest and HomeScreenPage files HomeScreenTest includes all Tests and functions 6)HomeScreenPage includes all methods of HomeScreenTest's functions and locators 7)Run project by clicking on "Run" button
+3) Created TestBase and TestUtils files to add common codes
+4) Created Config.java file to add project configuration
+5) Created HomeScreenTest and HomeScreenPage files HomeScreenTest includes all Tests and functions
+6) HomeScreenPage includes all methods of HomeScreenTest's functions and locators
+7) Run project by clicking on "Run" button
-8)can run individual tests from "HomeScreenTest" file
+8) can run individual tests from "HomeScreenTest" file

 #Git